zhicongg13/Sales_Data_Analysis/README.md

 Super Store Dataset obtained from: https://www.kaggle.com/datasets/laibaanwer/superstore-sales-dataset

 Project Overview:
-This project thoroughly analyses Super Store's sales data to uncover valuable company performance insights.
-It is organised into five key analytical areas, each tailored to address specific questions and reveal valuable information.
+This project analyses Super Store's sales data to uncover valuable performance insights.
+It is organised into five key analytical areas, each tailored to address specific questions and identify areas of improvement.

 1. **Time Analysis**:
    - What is the trend of sales over the years?